 Cloud based accounting systems such as Xero and QuickBooks Online (QBO) have comprehensive functionality to manage all the obligations of a small and medium rental business.

 If you have 5 or more staff in your business and some of them are out and about most of the day then a tool such as Slack will help with further streamlining communications with your team members.

 Inventory Control and Rental Management

-Viberent is the best solution for small businesses to track and manage their equipment.
-With our cloud based rental management system and mobile apps you can keep tabs on all of your company’s assets, from behind your desk or on the go.
+Viberent is the best solution for businesses to track and manage their equipment.
+From small savvy operators to large multinational organisations, our cloud based rental management system and mobile apps allow you to keep tabs on all of your company’s assets, from behind the desk or on the go.

-In conclusion, running an equipment rental business need not be complicated.
-All you need is the willingness to go that extra mile for your customers and investing in business tools and process so that you and your staff rely on systems rather than you as the business owner.
+In conclusion, running an equipment rental business does need to be complicated.
+All you need is the willingness to go that extra mile for your customers and investing in business tools and processes so that you and your staff rely on systems rather than you as the business owner.